mohamedeliwa/delivery-service-server/README.md

 ## Description

-A private delivery service company handles the collection and delivery of parcels for people built using Nestjs and Typescript.
+A private delivery service company handles the collection and delivery of parcels for people built using **Nestjs** and **Typescript**.

 ## Main Frameworks and Packages used